-The First Step of Mastering Guided Reading Teaching Points
+The First Step of Mastering Reading Small Group Teaching Points

 You’ll want to know what they need help with first, so you know what to teach them.
 I did a blog post a few years ago that discusses the different types of teaching points.
 You can find that HERE!

 We’ve learned so much this year about the science of reading and the importance of having students attend to print when reading.
-We want to make sure that when we are working with them in guided reading, we are asking them to attend to the text and not just the picture.
+We want to make sure that when we are working with them in small group, we are asking them to attend to the text and not just the picture.
 Here are a few teaching points you can try to help your students with decoding!

 A teaching point is NOT something that you can truly pre-plan.
 A good teaching point is identified as a student is reading so that you can take what they did and then coach them through it.
 You identify the teaching point as you are observing.